-This study included 118 patients suffering from moderate and severe oral infections of odontogenic origin (abscesses), who were admitted to the dental clinic at the Republican University Hospital in Sana'a, during a period of about one year, which started in December 2019 and ended in November 2020, of whom 63 were males and 55 were females.
-Their ages ranged from 5 to 65 years with an average of 36.2 years.
+This study integrated 118 patients suffering from moderate and severe oral infections of odontogenic origin (abscesses), who were admitted to the dental clinic at the Republican University Hospital in Sana'a, in a period of nearly one year, which started in December 2019 and ended in November 2020, of whom 63 were males and 55 were females.
+Their ages varied from 5 to 65 years by an average of 36.2 years.